GlennJohansson85/postwall/README.md

 ## 1. User Stories

 ### **1.1 First Time Visitor Goals**
-   **When first visiting Postwall, users are introduced to a user-friendly platform with where they can:**
+   **When first visiting Postwall, users are introduced to a user-friendly platform where they can:**

 * **Navigate** through the different pages in the navbar.